evanL7/2D-Arcade-Game/README.md

 ## How to Run the Game

-1. Open the terminal and navigate to the project directory.
+1. Open the terminal and navigate to the Code/project directory.

 2. Compile the Maven project by running the following command:
     ```